//Laboratory Tests of blu Vapour Show No Evidence of Damage to Human Lung Cells

 By Grant O’Connell, Strategic Science and Policy Engagement Director

-New research by Imperial Brands Science demonstrates how our vapour product, myblu, produces a similar effect on human lung tissue as normal air.
+New research by Imperial Brands Science began to investigate by demonstrating how our vapour product, myblu, produces a similar effect on human lung tissue as normal air.

 The peer-reviewed study, conducted by research organisation MakTek, investigated the potential adverse effects of blu vapour on human airway tissue, compared with conventional cigarette smoke.